MKwann7/zgEXCELL-2.0-Free/README.md

-# zgEXCELL-2.0-Free
+# zgEXCELL-3.0-Free
-My free version of our zgEXCELL 2.0 CMS/CRM.
+My free version of the zgEXCELL 3.0 Engine.